stav/image-formatr/image-formatr/readme.txt

 * bug: add_settings_field() &lt;label for="s"&gt; not &lt;label for="stdthumb"&gt;
     work-around is to only use unique single char id fields defined as constants
-* bug: zoomin.cur is often, but not always, 404'd

 == Changelog ==

 = 0.10.0 =
+  * 2012-11-25 Add Flickr support and remove Highslide library
+  * The Highslide JavaScript image viewer library had a license that was not compatible so it was replaced with the PrettyPhoto library
   * Flickr image support with [flickr pid="123"] or <img flirckr="123">
   * Flickr set support with [flickrset id="123"]
-  - Note: [flickrset id="123"] will become [flickr set="123"] next release
+  - Note: [flickrset id="123"] usage is deprecated and will become [flickr set="123"] next release

 = 0.9.7.5 =
   * 2011-11-03 BBCode [img] support